astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 three categories, because there are specific properties that each of these types of displacement four-vector have.
 Move the slider such that the interval displays zero.
-In this case, the displacement from blue to green will be one of the orange lines -- the worldline of the light that travels either out from or back to the observer's worldline.
-The displacement between blue and green in this case must be just like the displacement that light would follow, so this kind of interval is called a "lightlike interval".
-For a lightlike interval, either $t_1$ or $t_2$ is zero (depending on whether the blue or the green event happened first), which means that $dx'=cdt'$, or
+In this case, the displacement from cyan to green will be one of the orange lines -- the worldline of the light that travels either out from or back to the observer's worldline.
+The displacement between cyan and green in this case must be just like the displacement that light would follow, so this kind of interval is called a "lightlike interval".
+For a lightlike interval, either $t_1$ or $t_2$ is zero (depending on whether the cyan or the green event happened first), which means that $dx'=cdt'$, or
 $dx'/dt'=c$, which means anything moving along that worldline has to be moving at the speed of light.